 Social Media Archeology and Poetics: Web Archive

-She is currently an Associate Professor at OCAD University in Toronto.
+Before she died in 2018, she was an Associate Professor at OCAD University in Toronto.
 Her research interests include Internet infrastructure visualization, network studies, and exploring the differences among how contextualized knowledge, information, data, and code are written in and through media.

 In addition to Stock Market Skirt, profiled in her essay for Networked Projects in the Formative Years of the Internet, her early work included The Meadow, where, as visitors moved through an installation of video monitors, each showing different aspects of a meadow, viewer movement triggered changes of seasons and audios of voices; The Machine in the Garden, in which when the viewer pulled the slot machine arm, a custom-designed casino slot machine displayed scrolling video imagery; and Bicycle TV, where a 1950's bicycle, with a color monitor mounted in front, empowered an interactive rider-controlled video tour of the Canadian countryside.